hvmonteiro/node-bitfinex-rest-api/README.md

 It supports events to get alerts on several data.

-WARNING: Under heavy development.
+WARNING: Under development.
 Events are still not working, but everything else is usable.

 ## Installation